SUEPPhysics/SUEPLimits/README.md

 Before we make cards, we need to set up the cross sections for the signal samples, and the list of histograms that are used as inputs for the cards for each year.

-To make the histograms lists, make a `filelist/<CHANNEL>/` directory, and place there the the list of samples you're intending to use.
-The script expects that for each sample there is a corresponding `<SAMPLE>_<TAG>.root` file containing the appropriate histograms inside.
-Then, run `make_yaml.py` which will produce a .yaml file for each year containing a list of histogram files for each sample.
+Run `make_yaml.py` which will produce a .yaml file for each year containing a list of histogram files for each sample.
 You will need to configure the parameters of this script, such as the input directory, the channel, etc.
-This script will inform you if some histograms files are missing.
+This script will ***NOT*** inform you if some histograms files are missing, make sure that they're all there when you produce them!

 To make the cross section list, you can use `make_xsec.py`.